History of tattooing: Bedouin Arabs

 16th century Ottoman scholars described the tattoo as very common among the Arabs.
 Facial and hand tattoos among Bedouins have long been documented and continue until the present, especially among women.
 The tattoos are usually done at home by other women (Romani women were traditionally hired for this work), and symbolize personal milestones and community history and identification.
 The tattoos are often made by indentation and insertion of indigo dye on the face, ankles, wrists and other body parts.
-They are also considered to ward of the evil eye and forces, and protect the person, with some attributing healing and medical properties, similar to Ancient Egypt.
+They are also considered to ward off the evil eye and malevolent forces, and to protect the person, with some attributing healing and medical properties; similar beliefs existed in Ancient Egypt.
 Designs may include stars, animals, or geometric designs.
 Tattooing has decreased in popularity since the 1950s.

 North Africa

 Egypt and Nubia

-Despite a lack of direct textual references, tattooed human remains and iconographic evidence indicate that ancient Egyptians practiced tattooing from at least 2000 BCE.
+According to the ARCE (American Research Center in Egypt), tattooed human remains and iconographic evidence indicate that ancient Egyptians practiced tattooing from at least 2000 BCE.
 It is theorized that tattooing entered Egypt through Nubia, but this claim is complicated by the high mobility between Lower Nubia and Upper Egypt as well as Egypt's annexation of Lower Nubia during the Middle Kingdom.
 Archeologist Geoffrey J. Tassie argues that it may be more appropriate to classify tattoo in ancient Egypt and Nubia as part of a larger Nile Valley tradition.

 The most famous tattooed mummies from this region are Amunet, a priestess of Hathor, and two Hathoric dancers from Dynasty XI that were found at Deir el-Bahari.
 In 1898, Daniel Fouquet, a medical doctor from Cairo, wrote an article on medical tattooing practices in ancient Egypt in which he describes the tattoos on these three mummies and speculates that they may have served a medicinal or therapeutic purpose: "The examination of these scars, some white, others blue, leaves in no doubt that they are not, in essence, ornament, but an established treatment for a condition of the pelvis, very probably chronic pelvic peritonitis."